 The simplest way to connect to the Services Manager is to set the "Connected" property to true.
-The TIBXServicesConnection will then attempt to connect to the Services Manager using the Connect String and parameters given in the component properties.
+The TIBXServicesConnection will then attempt to connect to the Services Manager using the Connect String, the parameters given in the component properties, and any ConfigOverrides given.